-The parent or guardian may request a hearing before the board concerning the written information about a harassment, intimidation, or bullying investigation.
+The parent or guardian may request a hearing before the board after receiving the information from the chief school administrator regarding the investigation concerning the written information about a harassment, intimidation, or bullying investigation.
 The request for a board hearing shall be filed with the board secretary no later than 60 calendar days after the written information is received by the parents or guardians.
 The hearing shall be held within 10 days of the request.
 The board shall meet in executive session for the hearing to protect the confidentiality of the students.
 At the hearing the board may hear from the school anti-bullying specialist about the incident, recommendations for discipline or services, and any programs instituted to reduce such incidents.